 System Optimization can add profound value to a variety of applications like interdisciplinary engineering design, the high connectivity of large scale economic models or the multi-scale complexity of intelligent systems.

-At HRI we approach System Optimization with stochastic optimization methods inspired by biological evolution.
-Biological evolution is situated design or optimization in-vivo.
-This means that the design and the operation process are occuring concurrently in the same environment.
-In our research we focus on Many Objective and Many Disciplinary Optimization tasks.
+At HRI-EU, we approach System Optimization with stochastic optimization methods inspired by biological evolution.
+Biological evolution is “situated design” or “optimization in-vivo”.
+This means that the design and operation process are occurring concurrently in the same environment.
+In our research, we focus on Many Objective and Many Disciplinary Optimization tasks.
 For system characteristics, we explore Robustness as inherent property and Evolvability, enabling systems to continuously evolve.

 For more information

 S. Limmer and T. Rodemann, “Peak Load Reduction through Dynamic Pricing for Electric Vehicle Charging”, International Journal of Electrical Power & Energy Systems, 2019